okkur/syna/exampleSite/content/fragments/member/index.md

 title = "Member"
 +++

-Member fragment can be used to display important people in your team, display their contact information, a small resume and some description or bio.
+Member fragment can be used to display your team members, their contact information, achievements, a bio and more.

-This fragment should always be placed in a subdirectory that contains a definition of the fragment and definition of each item displayed in the fragment.
+This fragment need to always be placed in a subdirectory that contains the fragment content file and the specific content files of each member.

 Since member fragment can display an image per member, it has support for [image resource